chandran-jr/ChitChatClap/README.md

-# SoapBoX
+# ChitChatClap

-SoapBoX is a social media app to post your opinions on anything and everything
+ChitChatClap is a react based web app and a clone of messenger made using firebase as a real-time database